vincentndo/Mini_Places_Challenge/README.md

 and achieves 34.48% top 1 accuracy and 63.57% top 5 accuracy on the validation set.
 See training and evaluation log at `./log/miniplaces.train_log.txt`.

-The AWS cloud instances are quite a bit slower, taking roughly ~0.44 seconds per iteration with CuDNN # FIXME! for a total of ~6 hours to train for 50K iterations. # FIXME!
-(Without CuDNN, the time more than doubles at ~1 second per iteration.) # FIXME!
-Without a GPU, this training would take around a week (use flag `--gpus -1` if you want to try it). #FIXME!

 ## Your assignment

 You should consider the result from the provided example as a baseline